c3lang/c3-web/docs/implementation-details/specification.md

   }
   ```

-* A *forward declaration* `;` introduces the function but does not define it.
-A forward declaration must carry the `@extern` attribute (or appear in an interface body); the definition must be supplied elsewhere.
+* A *forward declaration* introduces the function but does not define it.
+Forward declarations are only allowed in `.c3i` files or in regular files with the `extern` prefix, placed before `fn`.
+The definition must be supplied elsewhere, or be provided by a library.

 The return type may carry the `?` suffix to denote an optional return type, indicating that the function may return either a value of the underlying type or a fault.